AP GPA Calculator

 AP GPA Conversion Table

 A common AP-weighting model is shown below.
-This table is configurable because districts and schools can apply different weighting systems.
+The calculator is configurable because districts and schools can apply different weighting systems.

 | Grade | Regular GPA | AP GPA |